 Similar to the training and seminars section, this section is also optional.
 If you think that any award of yours is relevant to the job you are applying for, please mention it.

 Also, if you have any extraordinary achievement while graduating you can mention it here.

 11. Activities and Interests

 Again an optional section, you can list your activities and hobbies that are relevant to the job.
 This might give you an edge over the other applicants.

-This is a section is always controversial.
+This is a section that is always controversial.
 Some schools say that you should include the references in your resume, while some say you should not.
 The best practice here is to just write in the section, “Available on request”.
-There should be two references one for you professional work and other should be your personal reference.
+There should be two references, one for your professional work and the other should be your personal reference.

 These are the parts or the section an ideal resume should have.
 Using this as a guideline, you can start writing one for you.